billchen2k/LearningRepo/Course/AlgorithmDA/Assignment6/Assignment6.md

 ## 23.2-4

-For the first case, we can use a van Emde Boas tree to improve the time bound to $O(E \lg \lg V)$.
-Comparing to the Fibonacci heap implementation, this improves the asymptotic running time only for sparse graphs, and it cannot improve the running time polynomially.
-An advantage of this implementation is that it may have a lower overhead.

-For the second case, we can use a collection of doubly linked lists, each corresponding to an edge weight.
-This improves the bound to $O(E)$.

-## 23.2-4

 If the weights of the graph is in the range from 1 to |V|, then first we can use counting sort to sort all the edges, gives the complexity of $O(V + E)$.
 Then using the Kruskal’s algorithm, it will cost $O(V+E+V\lg V)$.

 If the weights of the graph is the range from 1 to W, then the different part is the time it costs in counting sort, which gives the complexity of $O(W+E)$.
 Then using the Kruskal’s algorithn, it will cost $O(W+E+V\lg V)$ time.